 Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

-Try this Baked White Fish with Pine Nut, Parmesan, and Pesto Crust for a low-carb dinner idea that always feels like something special.
+Try this Baked White Fish with Pine Nut, Parmesan, and Pesto Crust for a delicious dinner idea that always feels like something special.
+And this tasty baked fish dinner couldn’t be easier to make.

-PIN Baked White Fish so you can make it later!
+PIN the Baked White Fish recipe so you can make it later!

-It’s always great to have some easy baked fish dinners in your cooking arsenal, and this Baked White Fish with Pine Nut, Parmesan, and Pesto Crust always produces results so spectacular that no one will ever think about this being a low-carb or Keto dish.
-Serve this with a lovely salad of baby spinach and some type of roasted vegetable and it would be a perfect keto, low-carb, or South Beach Diet friendly dinner for any special occasion.
+It’s always great to have some easy fish dinners in your cooking arsenal, and this Baked White Fish with Pine Nut, Parmesan, and Pesto Crust always produces results so spectacular that no one will ever think about it being a low-carb dish.
+Serve this with a lovely salad and some type of roasted vegetable and it would be a perfect keto, low-carb, or South Beach Diet friendly dinner for any special occasion.

-I love hanging out in the kitchen, but I’m not the kind of cook who wants to spend hours on a fussy recipe.
-I love recipes that are easy to prepare but have interesting ingredients with lots of flavor, and this recipe for baked white fish with a crust made of chopped pine nuts, Parmesan, garlic, pesto, and mayo certainly fits that description.
-And this is a recipe I’ve greatly enjoyed every time I’ve made it, so I am reminding you about it for Friday Favorites this week!
+And I love recipes that are easy to prepare but have interesting ingredients with lots of flavor, and this recipe for baked white fish with the crust that’s made of chopped pine nuts, Parmesan, garlic, pesto, and mayo certainly fits that description.
+And this is a recipe I’ve enjoyed every time I’ve made it, so I’m reminding you about it for Friday Favorites this week!
+If you’re someone like me who’s always trying to eat more fish, I hope you’ll give this a try.

 What ingredients do you need for this recipe?